UNEXPECTED GIFTS? AS THE HOLIDAYS APPROACH …

 God, where are you?
 And why are none of my usual coping methods acceptable any longer?

 TRYING TO COPE ON MY OWN

 I used to be really good at “walking it off” when my mind filled with darkness, and the satisfaction of a job well done could lift my eyes away from my problems, giving me a jolt of hope that maybe my problems weren’t so all-consuming after all.

 But now?
 There was no walking or chore or service that my body would allow.
 Caring for my basic needs took every available ounce of strength.

 The low point came when I looked at the calendar and realized that Thanksgiving was only a few weeks away.
-We love when our adult children and their families gather at our home, as we cook and eat our way through a day of feasting and fun.
-But this year something had to give.
+We love when our adult children and their families gather at our home, as we cook and eat our way through a day of feasting and fun — but this year something had to give.
 There was no hope that I could prepare for that kind of gathering.
-But God had unexpected gifts as the holidays approached.
+However, God had unexpected gifts as the holidays approached.

 UNEXPECTED GIFTS OF HOLIDAY LAUGHTER